(This article uses a real-life case study to exemplify the process of thought and action needed to help the possessed.)

 [i] Rebirth Blanket: Add a fully unfolded Rebirth Blanket (往生被) facing outwards above the usual blanket when sleeping to prevent possession.
 It should cover the body fully up to the chest.
 (Functioning like a giant ‘combo-talisman’ as a protective shield, with its many consecrated powerful mantras printed on it, although it is usually used for protection and offering blessings to the dying and deceased, it can be used on the living during emergencies that involve the body too.
 Putting it on does NOT mean there will be quickened death or guarantee birth in Pure Land, as the key criteria are the Three Provisions of Faith, Aspiration and Practice.)
 As the blanket has many sacred mantras on it, it should be treated respectfully, with minimal tossing and turning that might ‘kick’ it aside.
 (Note that the name of Āmítuófó is usually printed right at the top of the Rebirth Blanket, which emphasizes its importance.)

-As an example, Dharma Master Huìlǜ (慧律法师), (as mentioned in the video below), who helped to popularise use of the Rebirth (or Dhāraṇī: 陀罗尼) Blanket, also taught that living people can use it for protection, saying that since he brought it along when staying overseas alone, he no longer encountered ghostly disturbances.
+As an example, Dharma Master Huìlǜ (慧律法师), who helped to popularise use of the Rebirth (or Dhāraṇī: 陀罗尼) Blanket, also taught that living people can use it for protection, saying that since he brought it along when staying overseas alone, he no longer encountered ghostly disturbances.
 (Sprinkling blessed water [consecrated by chanting the Buddha’s name or other Buddhist chanting], or scattering a little blessed sand can protect the area too, though the latter might be swept away by unaware cleaners.)